Flying to Cuba from the USA

 A Short History on Flights to Cuba

-Prior to the pandemic there were about 34 flights per day from the USA to Cuba, including over 20 to Havana, and daily flights to Camagüey, Holguín, Santiago de Cuba, Santa Clara and Varadero.
+Prior to the pandemic and during the Cuba travel boom from 2015-2020, there were about 34 flights per day from the USA to Cuba, including over 20 to Havana, and daily flights to Camagüey, Holguín, Santiago de Cuba, Santa Clara and Varadero.
 Then events conspired that temporarily halted flights, as well as travel to Cuba.
-Here's a recent history of how it all started on a dark night in a hotel bar in the small town of Gibara in northeast Cuba .
+Here's a recent history of how it all started on a dark night in a hotel bar in the small town of Gibara in northeast Cuba.
 It was November 8, 2016, the night of the Clinton/Trump election.

 I was leading a tour group of Americans on a kayaking and cultural tour of eastern Cuba who were able to travel there due to the improved relations between the USA and Cuba initiated by President Obama in late 2014.
-The easing of travel restrictions resulted in a flood of U.S. visitors starting in mid 2015 and from 2015 until late 2018, hundreds of thousands of Americans visited Cuba.
-Among our guests were some that had been involved in the failed invasion of the Bay of Pigs in 1961, Cubans whose families had left Cuba during the 1959 revolution and wanted to go back and see places from their childhood, and of course, many who were fascinated by this island nation just 90 miles off U.S. shores.
+The easing of travel restrictions resulted in a flood of U.S. visitors starting in mid-2015 and from 2015 until early 2020, hundreds of thousands of Americans visited Cuba.
+Among our guests were some that had been involved in the failed invasion of the Bay of Pigs in 1961, Cubans whose families had left Cuba during the 1959 revolution and wanted to go back and see places from their childhood, and of course, many who were simply fascinated by this island nation just 90 miles off U.S. shores.

-At the peak of U.S. travel to Cuba just a few years ago, there were dozens of flights between the US and Cuba, with service by American Airlines, Jet Blue, Southwest, Delta, United and, for a short period, a non stop from Los Angeles to Havana on Alaska Airlines.
+At the peak of U.S. travel to Cuba just a few years ago, there were dozens of flights between the US and Cuba, with service by American Airlines, Jet Blue, Southwest, Delta, United and, for a short period, a nonstop from Los Angeles to Havana on Alaska Airlines.
+There are also flights from Mexico, Canada, Panama and many other countries.

-On that dark night in Havana, the seeds were planted that would erode Cuba - U.S. relations.
-Just seven months later, the Trump administration dealt a big blow to American visits to Cuba by way of fiery anti-Cuba speeches in June, 2017 followed by another in November.
-These speeches were the beginning of some new travel restrictions, but we were still able to conduct our tours.
-Then on June 4th, 2019, the U.S. put forth new regulations that forbade U.S. cruise ships from going there.
+Many Americans still think they can’t visit Cuba.
+We want to state again: Yes, Americans can visit Cuba!
+One reason people are confused is that on June 4, 2019, the U.S. put forth new regulations that forbade U.S. cruise ships from going there.
 It wasn't so much that cruise ships couldn't go that was the problem.
 It was the headlines by U.S. media that read "Americans Can't Visit Cuba" with a much smaller subtitle "Aboard Cruise Ships."
 Soon the perception among U.S. travelers was that Cuba was once again off limits.

 Flights Stop During COVID-19 Pandemic and Reopen in 2021